-WRITTEN AND ORAL QUALIFYING EXAMINATION (DWQE)
+DEPARTMENTAL WRITTEN AND ORAL QUALIFYING EXAMINATIONS (DWQE AND OQE)

 Academic Senate regulations require all doctoral students to complete and pass university written and oral qualifying examinations prior to doctoral advancement to candidacy.
-Also, under Senate regulations, the University Oral Qualifying Examination is open only to the student and appointed members of the doctoral committee.
 In addition to university requirements, some graduate programs have other pre-candidacy examination requirements.
-What follows in this section is how students are required to fulfill all of these requirements for this doctoral program.
+What follows in this section applies to the EEB doctoral program.

-All committee nominations and reconstitutions adhere to the Minimum Standards for Doctoral Committee Constitution.
-Note: see "Doctoral Committee Requirements and "Doctoral Committee Constitution and Reconstitution" sections below).
+All committee nominations and reconstitutions must adhere to the Minimum Standards for Doctoral Committee

+Constitution.

+For further information, see "Doctoral Committee Requirements and "Doctoral Committee Constitution and Reconstitution" sections below.

 Students are required to take the Departmental Written Qualifying Examination (DWQE) during their first year in residence.
 The examination consists of a research proposal that is eight to ten pages in length.
 The first version of the proposal must be submitted to the student's guidance committee for comment by the first week of spring quarter.
 A final version of the proposal, which should incorporate the guidance committee's comments, must be submitted to the guidance committee in the eighth week of spring quarter.
 The advisory committee evaluates and grades the research proposal as pass or not pass.
-The results are forwarded to the graduate adviser.
+The results are forwarded to the graduate advisor.

 Guidelines for the DWQE: The DWQE consists of a research proposal on a topic that the student is considering pursuing in their dissertation research.
 The proposal should include a scholarly review of the relevant literature, a description of the study system, a list of specific questions or hypotheses to be addressed, as much information as possible about the approach and methods, and a bibliography of literature cited (approximately 10 pages of single-spaced text; figures and tables are optional).
 Detailed method sections are not expected at this stage but are welcome.
 The proposal should be a serious attempt to develop a research project that might be carried out, but there is no requirement that it become the student's dissertation research.
-The first draft of the proposal is to be submitted to the student's Guidance Committee for comment no later than the end (i.e., Friday) of Week 1 of Spring Quarter.
-Guidance Committee members are required to provide written comments by the end of the third week of Spring Quarter.
+The first draft of the proposal is to be submitted to the student's Guidance Committee for comment no later than the end (i.e., Friday) of Week 1 of Spring Ouarter, Guidance Committee members are required to provide written comments by the end of the third week of Spring Quarter.
 The final draft of the proposal is to be submitted to the Guidance Committee at the end (i.e., Friday) of Week 8 of the Spring Quarter.
-The advisory committee will evaluate and grade the proposal as "not pass," "MS pass," or "PhD pass," by end of finals week and forward these results to the EEB Graduate Office.
+The Guidance Committee will evaluate and grade the proposal as "not pass," "MS pass," or "PhD pass," by end of finals week and forward these results to the EEB Graduate Office.
+Students are highly encouraged to talk with their advisors and Guidance Committee members early in Year 1 about their research ideas, and to ask for any specific expectations with regard to the format and content of the DWQE.
+Early and regular communication will help students develop richer research questions while ensuring that committee expectations are met.